persinammon/parallel-web-crawler/README.md

 ### Takeaway

-Overall, this was a fun use case and starter project for practicing more complex Java design patterns and APIs.
+Overall, this was a fun use case for practicing more complex Java patterns and doing some difficult debugging.